Hemp crop 6

 ratifying the Single Convention on Narcotic Drugs, which took force in the

 United States in 1967.
-The treaty explicitly protects "cultivation of the
+The treaty explicitly protects "cultivation

 cannabis plant exclusively for industrial purposes (fibre and seed) or